HaoWeiHe/Sentiment-Classification/README.md

 ![image](https://github.com/HaoWeiHe/Sentiment-Classification/blob/main/Imgs/word%20observation_tf-idf.png)

-- word frequency distribution (black line is normal distribution, bule one is actual distribution.
+- word frequency distribution (Black contour is normal distribution.
+Bule contour is actual distribution.
 The average of each review has 75 words in our corpus and the actually distribution is quite skew)
 ![image](https://github.com/HaoWeiHe/Sentiment-Classification/blob/main/Imgs/w_f.png)

-In this experiment, I use k-fold + auc_roc as evaluation mertic to determine the best paramters of GridSearchCV.
+In this experiment, I use k-fold + auc_roc as the evaluation mertic to determine the best paramters of GridSearchCV.
 However, using k-fold will reduce variance which may make this distribution more skew.

 ## Evaluation metrics
 ### 1.1